 - What to Avoid

-One of the reason why people feel about bad news is not just the bad news in itself, but having to face their social circle with it.
+And oftentimes one of the reasons people feel bad about bad news is not just the bad news in itself, but having to face their social circle with it.

 Indeed, people loath judgement and questioning from inept friends.

-Surprise your friend with some social finessing instead.
+Surprise your friend with some emotional intelligence, instead.

-To begin with, do not ask any questions in the beginning but let them volunteer information.
-They will feel respected and welcome;
+To begin with, ask fewer questions in the beginning and let them volunteer information.

-Friend: Everyone is criticizing me for “having left him”.
-I didn’t leave him and I do feel bad he’s do doing so badly.
+Friend: Everyone is blaming me for our break up and my family just can’t let it go.
+I didn’t leave him and I do feel bad he’s taking it so poorly.
 I wish we could have stayed together, but we were just too different

 You: Too different?

-Friend: Yes, I wanted adventure and variety, he… Bla bla bla
+Friend: Yes, I wanted adventure and variety, but he… Bla bla bla

 Open ended question allow people the freedom to choose what to say.
 It gives a feeling of being appreciated for who they are.